cardano-foundation/CIPs/CIP-0035/README.md

 Changes that require a CIP do not have to each be in an individual CIP, they can be included in batches or in other CIPs.
 So, for example, a single CIP could propose multiple new builtin functions, or a CIP proposing a change to the ledger could also propose a change to the ledger-script interface.

+### Processes

+All changes that require a CIP SHOULD adhere to the following generic process.

+In order to move to Proposed status:
+- The Specification MUST include:
+    - The type of change that is being proposed.
+    - For changes to Plutus Core itself, a formal specification of the changes which is precise enough to update the Plutus Core specification from.
+- The Acceptance Criteria MUST include:
+    - The external implementations are available.
+    - The `plutus` repository is updated with the specification of the proposal.
+    - The `plutus` repository is updated with an implementation of the proposal.
+- The Implementation Plan MUST include:
+    - The type of release that the change requires.

 #### Additions to the Plutus Core Builtins

 Proposals for additions to the set of Plutus Core builtins SHOULD be proposed in a CIP and SHOULD adhere to the following additional process.

-In order to move to Proposed status, it MUST include:
+In order to move to Proposed status:
-- In the Specification:
+- The Specification MUST include:
     - Names and types/kinds for the new functions or types.
     - A source for the implementation (e.g. a library which can be linked against); or a generic description of the functionality which is implementable in any programming language.
     - For new types: a precise description of the measure used for the size of a value of that type.
     - For new builtin functions: a costing function for the builtin function.
-- In the Rationale:
-    - An argument for the utility of the new builtins.
+- The Rationale MUST include:
     - If an external implementation is provided: an argument that it satisfies the following non-exhaustive list of criteria:
         - It is trustworthy
         - It always terminates
         - It (or its Haskell bindings) never throw any exceptions
         - Its behaviour is predictable (e.g. does not have worst-case behaviour with much worse performance)
     - Discussion of how any measures and costing functions were determined.

-It SHOULD also include:
-- In the Rationale
+- The Acceptance Criteria MUST include:
+    - The ledger is updated to include new protocol parameters to control costing of the new builtins.

+The Rationale of a CIP should always be a clear argument for why the CIP should be adopted.
+In this case we recommend including:
+- An argument for the utility of the new builtins.
 - Examples of real-world use cases where the new additions would be useful.
 - If feasible, a comparison with an implementation using the existing features, and an argument why the builtin is preferable (e.g. better performance).

-In order to move to Active status, the following must be true:
-- The external implementations MUST be available.
-- The `plutus` repository MUST be updated with an implementation including costing.
-- The Plutus Core specification MUST be updated to include the new builtins.
-- The ledger MUST be updated to include new protocol parameters to control costing of the new builtins.
-- The completion of these steps MUST be tracked in the Path to Active section.

-#### Other changes

-Proposals for other additions, removals, or changes to behaviour of any part of Plutus Core or its builtins SHOULD be proposed in a CIP and SHOULD adhere to the following additional process.

-In order to move to Active status, the following must be true:
-- The `plutus` repository MUST be updated with an implementation of the proposal.
-- For changes to Plutus Core itself, there MUST be a formal specification of the changes, either a sufficiently formal presentation in the CIP or a pull request to the Plutus Core specification.
-- The completion of these steps MUST be tracked in the Path to Active section.

-### Changes that do NOT require a CIP
+#### Protocol parameter updates

+Protocol parameter updates that affect Plutus Core should be proposed as usual following the process for the Ledger category.
+The only additional process required is the addition of the Plutus category and review by the Plutus reviewers.

-#### Performance changes and protocol parameter updates
+#### Performance changes

-This CIP does not propose any process for proposing these changes.
+This CIP does not require any process for proposing these changes.

 #### Bug fixes